MarcusFelius/workshop-pipelines/readme_feedback.md

 - `Performance`
 - `SonarQube Scanner`

+> **_MF:_** I needed to update Jenkins itself, plus a lot of plugins.
+Probably also installed another plugin.
+When it is missing a plugin, it will show a large Java error but it is basically missing another plugin -> see the manage plugin page.
+Also, if it needs plugins, a restart is needed before other plugins can build upon a not-installed plugin.

 ### SonarQube configuration

 To integrate SonarQube with Jenkins, the Jenkins plugin must be configured to reach out to the right SonarQube instance when required.